-By applying this methodology, the baseline scenario can include both the programmed and unforeseen forest depletion related to the ZERO2NATURETM-PREFOR project activity.
+Applying this methodology, the baseline scenario can include both the programmed and unforeseen forest depletion related to the ZERO2NATURE-PREFOR project activity.

-The ZERO2NATURE[TM]-PREFOR project activity cannot introduce environmental changes that alter the project activity baseline scenario of the area in more than 10% (ten per cent).
+The ZERO2NATURE-PREFOR project activity cannot introduce environmental changes that altered more than 10% (ten per cent) of the project activity baseline scenario area.

-- a) Project activities may include one or a combination of activities eligible as ZERO2NATURE[TM].
-In cases of ZERO2NATURE[TM]-PREFOR project activities, the project area can include different kinds of forest, as long as complying with the following definition: "area superior to 0.5ha, with trees taller than 5m and crown cover superior to 10%, or trees capable of reaching these parameters in situ, that does not contemplate land predominantly used for urban or agricultural purposes." - b) In cases of ZERO2NATURETM-PREFOR project activities, the eligible area has to be qualified as a forest for a minimum period of ten years. - c) This methodology does not apply to swamps.
+- a) Project activities may include one or a combination of activities eligible as ZERO2NATURE.
+In cases of ZERO2NATURE-PREFOR project activities, the project area can include different kinds of forest, as long as complying with the following definition: "area superior to 0.5ha, with trees taller than 5m and crown cover superior to 10%, or trees capable of reach these parameters in situ.
+It does not contemplate land predominantly used for urban or agricultural purposes." - b) In cases of ZERO2NATURE-PREFOR project activities, the eligible area has to be qualified as forest for a minimum period of ten years. - c) This methodology does not apply to swamps.

-The ZERO2NATURE[TM] project activity applying this methodology shall also conform to the conditions imposed by the related tools, available at www.zero2nature.com.
+The ZERO2NATURE project activity which adopts this methodology, shall also adequate to the conditions imposed by the related tools, available on www.zero2nature.org.